Verse of the Day

 Consider these words from the Collect:

-Heaven is at the end of an uphill trail; the easy downhill trail does not lead to the summit.
+It is an uphill trail.
+The easy downhill trail does not lead to the summit.

 The time is now, not tomorrow.
 The time has come, indeed.
 How will you ACT?